- Is Google Analytics 4 GDPR compliant?

 - optionally: delete your Google Analytics account afterwards.
 You can do this from the account section of your account.

-Please note: you may want to save a copy of your data before deleting them, because Simple Analytics and some other web analytics tools allow you to import historic data from Google Analytics.
+Please note: you may want to save your Google Analytics data before you delete your account, because Simple Analytics and some other web analytics tools allow you to import your historic data.

 Not only does Google Analytics 4 not operate within the law, but we also believe it’s a very privacy-invasive model of analytics that encourages websites to track their users.